-As indicated on Figure ES-8, the Modesto Subbasin has experienced chronic lowering of water levels and reduction of groundwater in storage primarily within and around the Non-District East Management Area in the eastern Subbasin.
+Revised July 2024 TODD GROUNDWATER As indicated on Figure ES-8, the Modesto Subbasin has experienced chronic lowering of water levels and reduction of groundwater in storage primarily within and around the Non-District East Management Area in the eastern Subbasin.
 The declining water levels in this area have propagated westward during drought conditions (2013-2017), lowering water levels in eastern Oakdale ID and in the vicinity of Waterford and causing impacts to domestic and public drinking water wells.
+For the revised 2024 GSP, an analysis was conducted of the potential impacts on water supply wells of additional groundwater level declines.
+This analysis, describing the numbers and general locations of water supply wells at risk of going dry, provides quantification supporting the development of the sustainable management criteria for chronic lowering of groundwater levels (see Chapter 6).
+In response to this issue, the revised 2024 GSP presents a Dry Well Mitigation Program as a Management Action (Chapter 8).

 A number of water quality constituents have been detected in excess of their maximum contaminant levels (MCLs) for drinking water, especially in the western Subbasin where most of the public drinking water wells occur.
 Although the City of Modesto and other public water suppliers manage their wellfield operations to control impacts to drinking water, the potential for degraded water quality in the future is also a consideration.
 No impacts from land subsidence have been observed in the Subbasin, but areas within the Corcoran Clay extent may be most susceptible to the potential for future land subsidence if water levels decline.
 Finally, the interconnected surface water sustainability indicator is a concern along the river boundaries, especially along the Tuolumne and Stanislaus rivers, where future increases in streamflow depletion are predicted unless water level declines and overdraft conditions are arrested.

 To address these concerns, definitions of undesirable results, minimum thresholds, and other sustainable management criteria have been developed.
-A summary of the sustainable management criteria is provided in Table ES-3 below.
+A summary of the sustainable management criteria is provided in Table ES-2 below.

-Sustainability Indicator Undesirable Results (narrative) Minimum Thresholds Chronic Lowering of Groundwater Levels Adverse impacts to water supply wells from over-pumping Historical low water level WY 1991-2020 (typically 2015, 1991, or current) Reduction of GW in Storage Long-term overdraft conditions based on projected water use and average hydrology As above; linked to sustainable yield volume Degraded Water Quality Degradation caused by GSA projects/actions or management of water levels/extractions MCLs of 7 constituents of concern Seawater Intrusion Not applicable Not applicable Inelastic Land Subsidence Inelastic land subsidence that adversely impacts land use/infrastructure Historical low water level WY 1991-2020 (typically 2015, 1991, or current) Interconnected Surface Water Adverse impacts on beneficial uses of surface water caused by groundwater extraction Fall 2015 water levels (in coordination with adjacent subbasins)
+Sustainability Indicator Undesirable Results (narrative) MinimumThresholds Chronic Lowering of Groundwater Levels Adverse impacts to water supply wells from over-pumping Historical low water level WY 1991-2020 (typically 2015, 1991, or current) Reduction of GW in Storage Long-term overdraft conditions based on projected water use and average hydrology As above; linked to sustainable yield volume Degraded Water Quality Degradation caused by GSA projects/actions or management of water levels/extractions MCLs of 7 constituents of concern Seawater Intrusion Not applicable Not applicable Inelastic Land Subsidence Inelastic land subsidence that adversely impacts land use/infrastructure Historical low water level WY 1991-2020 (typically 2015, 1991, or current) Interconnected Surface Water Adverse impacts on beneficial uses of surface water caused by groundwater extraction Fall 2015 water levels (in coordination with adjacent subbasins)

-Table ES-3 Sustainable Management Criteria
+Table ES-2 Sustainable Management Criteria

 These sustainable management criteria were tested with the C2VSimTM model to assist with evaluations of sustainability.
 This analysis, referred to as a sustainable conditions analysis, was conducted to determine how best to achieve the sustainability criteria and avoid undesirable results.
 The analysis modified the future projected conditions by reducing agricultural demand for groundwater users in the Non-District East Management Area (where groundwater is the primary water supply).
+This

-This allowed the GSAs to optimize projects and management actions with respect to locations and quantities for future sustainable management.
+Modesto Subbasin GSP STRGBA GSA/Tuolumne GSA Revised July 2024 TODD GROUNDWATER allows the GSAs to optimize projects and management actions with respect to locations and quantities for future sustainable management.